nethajisaineeraj/Cryptarithmetic-Solver/README.md

 ---

-## 🎤 Voice Commands
+## 🎤 Voice Interaction
-- Users can interact via voice to input puzzles or receive status updates while the program calculates solutions.
-- Enhances usability and keeps users engaged during time-consuming computations.
+- The program uses voice commands to ask for input and provide progress updates.
+- Helps users stay engaged while the algorithm explores multiple combinations.

 ---

-## 📚 Learning Outcomes
+## 📚 Learnings
-- Strengthened **algorithm design** and **problem-solving** skills.
-- Gained hands-on experience with **backtracking** and **constraint satisfaction techniques**.
+- How to implement **backtracking** and **constraint satisfaction algorithms**.
+- Understanding of **time complexity** and performance optimization in recursive programs.
-- Learned to integrate **voice-based user interaction** into Python applications.
+- Integration of **voice-based interaction** to enhance user experience.
+- Real-world application of algorithmic thinking in Python.

 ---

 ## 🧑‍💻 Author
 **👤 Sai Neeraj Mahanthi**
 - GitHub: [nethajisaineeraj](https://github.com/nethajisaineeraj)

----